Patriotwo/pandas-challenge/README.md

 * Teh School Spending Summary seems to support the notion that increased spending does not impact student math and reading performance.
 * Small and Medium size schools outperform large population schools.
 The data seems to support the call to look at the impact of fewer students per teacher.

-* The School type Summary indicates that Charter schools outperform District type
+* The School type Summary indicates that Charter schools outperform District type schools in reading and math outcomes